 They can provide a set of recommendations to help you keep your home warm more efficiently.
 As a bonus, you might receive free devices that include more efficient LED light bulbs or low-flow showerheads and discounts on “smart” thermostats that can better regulate the temperature in your home.

 2. Adding Insulating Devices to a Home

-If your home is poorly insulated, having additional insulation materials added to the attic, basement or wall spaces, helping to keep you warmer along with reducing your energy bills each month.
-To have a warmer shower or bath, place a special insulating blanket around your home’s water heater.
+If your home is poorly insulated, having additional insulation materials added to the attic, basement or wall spaces, helps to keep you warmer along with reducing your energy bills each month.
+To have a warm shower or bath, place a special insulating blanket around your home’s water heater.
 Doing your own insulation work is not recommended, so look for local professionals.
 If cost is an issue, there may be weatherization assistance programs in your area that offer free or low-cost home insulation programs.

 3. Heated Mattress Pads and Electric Blankets

-To stay warmer while sleeping, you can buy an electric blanket or heated mattress pad for your bed.
+To stay warm while sleeping, you can buy an electric blanket or heated mattress pad for your bed.
 Make sure to use new heated mattress pads and electric blankets that are made in a safe manner, and make sure you don’t overload your electrical outlets with too many devices or appliances.
-Also, avoid having numerous electrical cords across the floor because this can lead to dangerous falling injuries
+Also, avoid having numerous electrical cords across the floor because this can lead to dangerous falling injuries.

 4. Cover the Floors with Carpets or Throw Rugs

 If you keep the floors in a home covered with throw rugs or carpets, then it is a warmer place to live.
 While installing carpeting, make sure that the items are properly secured so that you won’t trip and fall.
 For throw rugs, use a slip-resistant pad or choose a rug with slip-resistant backing materials.